zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/level.md

-# List of Name Server tests
+# List of Nameserver tests

 These are tests of the properties of a name server.